Suzy Cortez Flaunts Underboob In Sheer White Crop Top

 “Gorgeous Beauty as ever,” another fan wrote.

 Earlier this week, The Inquisitr reported that the black-haired beauty sizzled while she posed on the top of a bar.
-Once again, she wore very minimal clothing including a matching black bra and panties along with a black and red plaid top that she wore untied.
+Once again, she wore very minimal clothing, including a matching black bra and panties along with a black and red plaid top that she wore over the bra.
 That photo also earned her a lot of saucy comments from her fans.